top of page

 • Spinal cord injuries

-• Multiple sclerosis
+• Multiple sclerosis (MS)

 • Parkinson’s disease

-• Guillain-Barre Syndrome and other demyelinating conditions
+• Guillain-Barré Syndrome and other demyelinating conditions

-• Learning how to walk independently
+• Learning to walk independently

-• Being able to transfer out of bed with less assistance
+• Transferring with less assistance

-• Preventing falls
+• Preventing falls and improving balance

-• Reducing your dizziness
+• Reducing dizziness and vertigo

-• Returning to running
+• Returning to running or sport

-What's an APA Neurological Physiotherapist?
+Why choose an APA Titled Neurological Physiotherapist?

 Treating people with neurological conditions can be tricky, and it's important that your physiotherapist has the knowledge, skills and experience to provide the best care to meet your needs.